keeganquinn/cwnmyr-build/README.md

 of projects, written by thousands of developers.
 Any and all hardware-specific capabilities and limitations are inherited from the sources referenced here.

-As the primary basis for this work is LEDE, nearly any target supported by that project has the potential to be a Personal Telco node.
+As the primary basis for this work is OpenWrt, nearly any target supported by that project has the potential to be a Personal Telco node.

 Currently, three targets are supported: `mr3201a`, `net4521` and `wgt634u`.

-All that is needed to add support for additional targets is an appropriate LEDE `.config` file for each device - contributions are welcome!
+All that is needed to add support for additional targets is an appropriate OpenWrt `.config` file for each device - contributions are welcome!
 Here's how to create one:

     make prepare-update
-    cd lede
+    cd openwrt
     rm -f .config .config.old
     make menuconfig